 - hummus and seed crackers

 - Chickpeas and quinoa

 Making an effort to consume a variety of plant based foods (variety being the key word), like wholegrain, legumes, fruits, vegetables, nuts and seeds, should see that you’re getting enough of the nutrients that you need.

 I have a listed a few specific plant based proteins below-

 Quinoa- 1 cup contains more than 8 grams of protein and includes all nine of the essential amino acids that our body needs for growth and repair.
 Quinoa is great of either lunch or dinner, and is flavoursome mixed with different herbs or spices and vegetables.

 Beans- Black, white, soy, kidney beans etc. all contain high amounts of protein.
 2 cups of kidney beans will provide us with around 26 grams of protein.
-I regularly have kidney beans with my dinner- mixing them with lentils and plenty of veg.
+I regularly have kidney beans with my dinner- mixing them with rice, lentils and plenty of veg.

 Nuts and nut butter (such as peanut butter)- They are great sources of protein, and contain essential fats.
 I LOVE peanut butter paired with apple, or just snacking on a handful of raw almonds.

 Tofu- Contains around 10 grams of protein per 100g.
 You can either bake of make into a stir fry with veg and noodles.
 Soy is also a complete protein.

-Green peas- legumes are great sources of plant based proteins.
+Green peas- legumes are sources of plant based proteins.
 Green peas provide 8 grams of protein per 1 cup.